ygame11092017/ykit-wiki/server/README.md

 ### 2.2 Description
 ```
-1. Game Client calls a YKit function, then SDK show up the Payment UI.
+1. Game Client calls a YKit function setPaymentInfo to pass three paramerter: char_id, server_id, payment_id.
+These params will be post back to Server Game
 2. YKit Client sends a payment request to YKit server.
 3. After processing the payment, YKit Server will send the notification to your Game Server via your callback url.
 Game Server will transfer game coin to user.
 4. Game Server return the payment response to YKit Server.